 - Who do I love, and how can I show them how deeply I care?

-- Where can I find beauty that I too often ignore?
+- Where can I find the beauty that I too often ignore?

 - How has my life been the perfect unfolding of events to prepare me for this crisis?